-What is a Mentor?
+What is a mentor?

-A Mentor is a trusted counsellor, a guide or wise advisor, an individual, usually older, but always more experienced, who helps and guides another individual’s development.
-A Mentor has a sincere interest in someone else’s growth.
+A mentor is a trusted counsellor, a guide or wise advisor, an individual, usually older, but always more experienced, who helps and guides another individual’s development.
+A mentor has a sincere interest in someone else’s growth.

-What is Mentoring?
+What is mentoring?

-Mentoring is an ongoing relationship where there is a commitment to growth from both the Mentor and the Mentee.
+Mentoring is an ongoing relationship where there is a commitment to growth from both the mentor and the mentee.
 Mentoring is a journey that two people travel together.
-It is a power free, two-way mutually beneficial learning situation where the Mentor provides advice, shares knowledge and experiences, and teaches using a low pressure, self-discovery approach.
+It is a power-free, two-way mutually beneficial learning situation where the mentor provides advice, shares knowledge and experiences, and teaches using a low-pressure, self-discovery approach.

-The Role of a Mentor
+The role of a mentor

 Serves as a role model

-- Provide guidance not direction
+- Provides guidance not direction

-- Develop options with the Mentee
+- Develops options with the mentee

-- Provides support, encouragement, and positive perspectives
+- Provides support, encouragement and positive perspectives

 - Serves as a resource person and confidant when problems occur

-- Collaborate in the problem solving process
+- Collaborates in the problem solving process

-- Question positively
+- Questions positively

-- Listen actively and positively
+- Listens actively and positively

-- Act as a sounding board
+- Acts as a sounding board

-- Challenge when required
+- Challenges when required

 - Gives feedback on observed behaviour and reported performance